-Based on our review of the copies of such forms, we believe that during fiscal year ended December 31, 2012, all filing requirements applicable to our officers, directors and greater than ten percent beneficial owners were timely satisfied, except seven.
-On January 26, 2012, Messr.
-John F. Wilson filed a Form 4 after its due date reporting the delivery of common stock in payment of a tax liability associated with the vesting of restricted stock awards.
-On January 27, 2012, Messr.
-Robert J. Wanzer filed a Form 4 after its due date reporting restricted stock awards.
-On January 31, 2012, Messrs.
-Eugene A. Iarocci and Thomas E. Luczynski filed a Form 4 after its due date reporting the delivery of common stock in payment of a tax liability associated with the vesting of restricted stock awards.
-On February 2, 2012, a Form 4 was filed after its due date reporting the delivery of common stock in payment of a tax liability associated with the vesting of restricted stock awards by Messr.
-John F. Wilson.
-On June 4, 2012, Messr.
-Thomas E. Luczynski filed a Form 4 after the due date with respect to the May 30, 2012 sale of shares of Rollins, Inc. common stock.
-On January 22, 2013, Messr.
-Eugene A. Iarocci filed a Form 4 after its due date with respect to the November 13, 2012 and November 21, 2012 sale of shares of Rollins, Inc. common stock.
+Based on our review of the copies of such forms, we believe that during fiscal year ended December 31, 2013, all filing requirements applicable to our officers, directors and greater than ten percent beneficial owners were timely satisfied, except three.
+On February 12, 2013, a Form 4 was filed after its due date reporting the delivery of common stock in payment of a tax liability associated with the vesting of restricted stock awards by Messr.
+Robert J. Wanzer.
+On April 25, 2013, Messrs.
+R. Randall Rollins and Robert J. Wanzer filed a Form 4 after its due date reporting the delivery of common stock in payment of a tax liability associated with the vesting of restricted stock awards.